google/dart-emacs-plugin-unsupported/README.md

 ## Overview

-Dart support for EMACS. (not officially supported).
+Dart mode for Emacs.

 ## Development status

+Not officially supported.

+## History

 This code is based on the dart-mode.el that was previously hosted in the Dart repository